Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

-On the ``output'' side of the context is the definition of the function and user defined types used within it from the original source code; in Figure~\ref{fig:context_organization}, this is everything to the right of the \scalebox{1.5}{$\bullet$}.
-Importantly, code and type definitions are part of the same sequence.
-Causal language models use the entire preceding sequence to predict the next token in the sequence.
-This means the names of the fields as used in the prediction, as well as how they are used, are available when the model is generating the type definitions.
-This allows type definitions to be generated jointly with the decompiled code.
+\textbf{Jointly predicting code and type definitions.} The ``output'' side of the (training) context contains the function definition and associated user defined types from the original source code.
+In Figure~\ref{fig:context_organization}, this is everything to the right of \scalebox{1.5}{$\bullet$}.
+Importantly, code and type definitions are in the same sequence.
+Causal language models use the entire preceding sequence to predict the next token.
+This means that field names, and how they are used in the predicted code, are all available to the model as it generates type definitions.
+That is, code and type definitions are generated \emph{jointly}.

-\paragraph{Neighboring context} \idioms models use neighboring decompiled context to help address the scattered evidence problem for UDT composition.
-In Figure~\ref{fig:context_organization}, the decompiled context is to the left of the \scalebox{1.5}{$\bullet$}.
-It is arranged such that the target decompiled code is placed first, and the callees and callers of the target function are placed after it.
-Then their callees and callers are placed if they haven't been already added to the context, and so forth.
-This breadth-first order is not arbitrary.
-Intuitively, the model must relate the information it learns from the neighboring context to inform the prediction of variable types in the target function.
-That information can only be related if there's an unbroken trace from the source of the information to the target function.
-Additionally, due to practical resource constraints, models can only handle sequences up to a certain length, meaning that choices must be made on what context to put within the available space.
-The BFS order means the context can be cut off arbitrarily on the right side to fit context-length constraints while maintaining the property of having an unbroken trace back to the target function.
-All of this context is followed by a special name-indicator token and tokens of the decompiled target function's name in the decompiled code.
+\textbf{Additional context}.
+Evidence for UDT type recovery is scattered across multiple functions~\cite{dramko2024taxonomy}, not just a given target for decompilation. \idioms models therefore use neighboring function context in its prediction, to partially address this problem.
+In Figure~\ref{fig:context_organization}, this context is to the left of the \scalebox{1.5}{$\bullet$}.
+It is arranged such that the target decompiled code is first; callees and callers of the target function are placed subsequently.
+Their callees and callers are then added (if not previously included), and so on, up to the model context window size.
+This breadth-first order is deliberate.
+A model should relate information it learns from neighboring context to inform type prediction in the target function.
+That information can only \emph{be} related if there's an unbroken trace from the information source to the target function.
+Additionally, there is a practical limit to the length of sequences models can handle.
+Providing call graph context in BFS order allows an effectively arbitrary cutoff on the right side to respect context length constraints, while maintaining the integrity of the trace from a given context function back to the target.
+This neighboring context is followed by a special name-indicator token, and then tokens of the decompiled target function's name in the decompiled code.